KaziRifatMorshed/learningVerilog/notes.md

     always @(d0 or d1 or s) // mux_2x1
         $monitor("At time = %t, d0 = %b, d1 = %b, s = %b, Output = %b", $time, d0, d1, s, out);
 ```
+Key Differences:\
+Initial $monitor: Automatically tracks changes and prints values whenever they change, without needing an always @ block.
+It's simpler and more intuitive.\
+Always @ $monitor: Redundant and less common, because $monitor already triggers on changes, making the always sensitivity list unnecessary.\
+In summary, using $monitor in an initial block is the typical and recommended approach, while wrapping it in always @ is redundant and not necessary.\

 # MUX_4x1